grafana/k6-docs/README.md

 # k6 Documentation

-This repo contains the source code of the [k6 documentation](https://k6.io/docs/).
+This repository contains the source code of the [k6 documentation](https://k6.io/docs/).

 ## Install and run in Docker